 - Opening Date

-Early adopters of these three features enjoy a competitive advantage by having this complete before Google has made an announcement to all local business owners.
+Early adopters of these three features enjoy a competitive advantage by having this complete before Google made an announcement to all local business owners.
 Including this information also fuels Google’s ranking algorithm for Maps results with more keyword-centric information on your business.